Colonel (Canada): Honorary ranks and appointments

+Each unit in the Reserve Army typically has an honorary colonel and Honorary lieutenant-colonel.

 Personnel holding these honorary ranks are not part of the military operational chain of command.
 Rather, they serve in a ceremonial manner, often as a guest of honour at parades, mess dinners, or at other military traditions such as during Remembrance Day.
 Usually, honorary ranks are filled by people who have had a prior association with the battalion, regiment, or squadron they represent.

+In 1895, John Morison Gibson, a provincial secretary in the Ontario Government, was the first individual to be appointed an honorary colonel, as an honorary lieutenant-colonel to the 13th Battalion of Infantry.

 Princess Patricia of Connaught was the colonel-in-chief of Princess Patricia's Canadian Light Infantry, one of the most decorated infantry regiments in the Canadian Forces (CF).
 An honorary colonel of a CF flying or air maintenance squadron may be a past commanding officer of that squadron (who has since retired from active duty), or an air ace during the war.